13 Ways Your Cell Phone Affects Your Body and Mind

 It messes with your sleep

 But there are plenty of concerns too.
 Scanning your phone right before bed can disturb your slumber.
 The short-wavelength, bright blue light your device emits boosts your attention during the day, but at night the light can inhibit the production of melatonin, which helps you fall asleep.
 To avoid that, make a habit of not using your phone for at least 30 minutes before you close your eyes.
+(That will keep you from spending hours doomscrolling: here’s what you need to know.)

 It keeps you from focusing